 Where to Stay in Budapest

 I stayed at the wombat’s BUDAPEST hostel, which is in a great location for this tour and for exploring the Jewish Quarter and Budapest nightlife in general.
 There are dorms and private rooms available, an in-house bar and buffet breakfast served in the morning for a few forints.
 The staff are friendly and have some great tips for exploring Budapest on a budget.
+You can read my full review of the wombat’s hostel in Budapest, or click below to go directly to their website.

 If you’d like to look for other hostels in Budapest, you can check Hostelworld here or check for hotels in Budapest here.
 There are also some cool options for Airbnb in Budapest too, take a look here.